Mayoralty of Boris Johnson: Relationship with Jennifer Arcuri

 Johnson had a close friendship with American technology entrepreneur, former DJ and model Jennifer Arcuri, with The Sunday Times describing him as a regular visitor to her flat, and implying they were in a sexual relationship.
 Innotech, her company, was awarded £10,000 from a mayoral fund in 2013, followed the next year by Arcuri being awarded £15,000 from a government programme.
 Johnson intervened to allow her onto three trade mission trips.
 The Sunday Times said in September 2019 that Johnson failed to declare his personal relationship as a conflict of interest.
 Later that month, the Greater London Authority referred Johnson and his actions in the matter to the Independent Office for Police Conduct (IOPC) "so it can assess whether or not it is necessary to investigate the former mayor of London for the criminal offence of misconduct in public office".
 The IOPC was involved because the Mayor is also London's police and crime commissioner.
 The London Assembly commenced its own investigation, but paused it at the IOPC's request to avoid overlap.
 On 9 November 2019 it was revealed that the IOPC, which had been due to publish a report on its investigation, had decided to do so after the general election of 12 December.
 The IOPC issued its report in May 2020, concluding that, although there was no basis for any criminal charge, there was evidence that decisions by officials had been influenced by the close relationship between Johnson and Arcuri.
 The report also found that Johnson should have declared an interest concerning Arcuri and that his failure to do this could have breached the London Assembly's code of conduct.
 On behalf of the London Assembly, the chair of its Greater London Authority Oversight Committee said that the committee would now resume its own investigation.

 Transportation

-Johnson supported the proposed Garden Bridge, which would have been a privately built pedestrian bridge over the River Thames. £43 million of public money was spent on the, ultimately failed, effort to construct the bridge, with £24 million coming from Transport for London and £19 million coming from the Department for Transport.
+Johnson supported the proposed Garden Bridge, a proposed privately-built pedestrian bridge over the River Thames. £43 million of public money was spent on the, ultimately failed, effort to construct the bridge, with £24 million coming from Transport for London and £19 million coming from the Department for Transport.

 While a 2008 campaign promise of his had been to cease the closure of ticket offices on the London Underground, and to guarantee that all stations had a staffed ticket office, on 21 November 2013, Transport for London announced that all London Underground ticket offices would close by 2015.

 Night Tube service was planned to start in September 2015, but its launch was delayed.
 The service ultimately launched in August 2016, several months after Johnson left office.

+In 2015 Johnson introduced plans for an Ultra Low Emission Zone in London, due to come into operation in 2020.